 Creation of instance tokens:

-Consistent assignment of instance tokens and sessions:
+Consistent allocation of instance tokens and sessions:

 Active unloading of documents: